Williamstown FC - History

 Following the VFA changing its name to the VFL in 1996, the decision to cease the AFL Reserves competition in 1999 opened the possibility of AFL clubs aligning with VFL clubs.
 The Western Bulldogs decided to split their players between Williamstown and Werribee for the 2000 season.
 At the completion of the 2000 season the Western Bulldogs decided to go alone with Werribee which opened the door for a Williamstown-Collingwood alliance.
 It was a perfect partnership with both clubs having a strong working class background, large supporter base and enjoyed success over a long period.
 Great names like Ron Todd and Des Fothergill had been outstanding players at both Williamstown and Collingwood.

-The Williamstown / Collingwood aligment lasted for 7 years (2001-2007) and the highlight was the 2003 Premiership coached by Brad Gotch over Box Hill at Optus Oval.
+The Williamstown/Collingwood alignment lasted for 7 years (2001-2007) and the highlight was the 2003 Premiership coached by Brad Gotch over Box Hill at Optus Oval.
 During this alignment the Williamstown Football Club on the back of establishing a strong and successful gaming venue (Seagulls Nest) was able to flourish financially and this was further boosted when Williamstown obtained a gaming and liquor license for a new gaming venue at Caroline Springs called “The Club”.
 Another significant feature of this alignment was that Collingwood’s 2010 AFL Premiership contained 16 of the 22 players who had graduated to AFL level after beginning their careers with Williamstown in the VFL.
-Williamstown also had Brownlow Medallists Nathan Buckley and Shane Woewodin represent the Seagulls during this time.
+Williamstown also had Brownlow Medallists Nathan Buckley, Dane Swan and Shane Woewodin represent the Seagulls during this time.

-At the end of the 2007 season, Collingwood chose to field their own stand alone side in the VFL and Williamstown formed a new alignment with Western suburbs neighbours the Western Bulldogs.
-This partnership is now in its 4th season and over the last 3 years a number of players have graduated from the Seagulls to the Bulldogs.
-In 2010 another Brownlow Medallist in Jason Akermanis wore the famous Williamstown jumper in a game.
+At the end of the 2007 season, Collingwood chose to field their own stand alone side in the VFL and Williamstown formed a new alignment with western suburbs neighbours the Western Bulldogs.
+This partnership lasted six seasons and over those years a number of players graduated from the Seagulls to the Bulldogs.
+In 2010 another Brownlow Medallist in Jason Akermanis wore the famous Williamstown jumper in a number of games.

 At the conclusion of the 2013 VFL season, the alignment between Williamstown and the Western Bulldogs ended, allowing the club to return to it’s traditional standalone structure in 2014.